Advice for Maintaining a Strong Company Culture and Personal Development

 It starts with an understanding of the type of experience you want your candidates to have.
 The candidate experience is one of your greatest points of building community within the tech ecosystem.
 The reality is, in Toronto especially, you have so many companies coming here who are hiring software developers, so why will they choose you?

 If you think about it logically, you probably reject more candidates in your interview process than you hire candidates.
 That's just the reality.
 By creating an amazing candidate experience from your initial process of posting the job description and explaining who you are, all the way through to the interview process, then, even if you reject them, they can still endorse your company.
-You have created, as your NPS scores would have, a promoter of your organization and that's valuable.
+You have created, as your NPS scores would have, a promoter of your organisation and that's valuable.
 I would love to have 80 promoters who didn't get the job but are out there speaking positively about their experience with Fiix Software.

 What's your team's number one priority for the next six months?

 Well, this answer is twofold.
 We are scaling in terms of our product, so the biggest part is hiring software developers, from an overall standpoint.
 An underlying priority is also our commitment to growing our female employee base from 34% to 40% this year.
-This goal has been agreed upon through our leadership and is something that I have direct responsibility for when hiring new talent into the organization, so it’s something we think about on a daily basis.
+This goal has been agreed upon through our leadership and is something that I have direct responsibility for when hiring new talent into the organisation, so it’s something we think about on a daily basis.

 What will be the biggest industry trend be in the next 12 months?